Mindful Approaches to Well-Being

-This mindful approach is working on being aware of automatic judgments so when you are irritated or annoyed with someone, you can consider alternate viewpoints in place of black and white thinking.
+This mindful approach is working on being aware of automatic judgments so that when you are irritated or annoyed with someone, you can consider alternate viewpoints in place of black-and-white thinking.

 One really important thing to remember: Do not judge yourself for judging.